Certora/Documentation/docs/user-guide/patterns/sums.md

     (a != b) => (balanceOf(a) + balanceOf(b) <= to_mathint(totalSupply()));
 ```

-Ensure that the sum of balances for any two distinct addresses, 'a' and 'b', does not exceed the total supply.
+Ensure that the sum of balances for any two distinct addresses, `a` and `b`, does not exceed the total supply.

 ## Maintaining Equality Between Sum of Balances and Total Supply
 ```cvl